isumits/isumits/README.md

 - 👋 Hi, I’m @isumits
-- 👀 I’m interested in cyber security and app development
+- 👀 I’m a web developer and freelancer writer
-- 🌱 I’m currently learning networking
+- 🌱 I’m very much intereseted in computer networking
-- 💞️ I’m looking to collaborate on app development and cyber securuty projects -
+- 💞️ I’m looking to collaborate on some web developement projects and want to learn from others

 <!---
 isumits/isumits is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.